-

 Take time to map out which client stakeholders are responsible for specific data.
 By the end of this assessment, you should have a clear picture of governance requirements, regular dashboard needs and stakeholder distribution lists.

-2. Consider how to organize your data
+2. Organize your data

-Smart teams begin by identifying which transformations will be needed across all clients, like standardizing budget currencies or aligning impression definitions between ad platforms.
+Identify which transformations will be needed across all clients, like standardizing budget currencies or aligning impression definitions between ad platforms.

 The next step is planning how clients will interact with their data.
 Data visualization expert Nick Desbarats makes a compelling case for connected dashboard ecosystems.
 This approach lets clients drill down into detailed metrics or zoom out for higher-level views without cramming everything onto one screen.